 Reviewed by Mike G

 Despite mountains of dodgy chillout compilations, it should never be forgotten that during "chillout" music's commercial apogee in the UK and Europe in the early to mid-2000's some very fine albums were released.
-With roots deep in US house music and Jamaican dub, Groove Armada (DJ/composers Andy Cato and Tom Findlay) might have seemed easy targets when the inevitable backlash came, given the tendency of house audiences to put fashion and style ahead of substance.
+With roots deep in US house music and Jamaican dub, Groove Armada (DJ/composers Andy Cato and Tom Findlay) might have seemed easy targets when the inevitable backlash came, given the irritating tendency of house audiences at the time to put fashion and style ahead of substance.
 Listening to Groove Armada's second and third albums now, however, is to hear nothing less than two classic works of modern downtempo lounge.

 Their second release Vertigo (1999) is the album that cemented the duo's reputation, applying slick house production aesthetics over a broad canvas of instrumentals, vocal and part-vocal tracks.
 The album's organic and always rhythmic sound encompasses landscaped synths, funky basslines and guitar, hip hop breaks and scratching, percussive bongo grooves and dreamy ambient tunes.
 It's a sample-heavy album, and some of those samples are gleefully obscure.
 Only fans of 1940's and 50's jazz/pop, for example, would spot the snatches of crooner Dick Haymes on the wonderfully soaring, minimalist midtempo funk of "Inside My Mind".
 Other borrowings are much more recent; despite the live funk guitar, the sublimely layered instrumental "Chicago" would be a very different thing where it not for a couple of uncredited samples (ahem) from a Chemical Brothers track.